The Global Law Summit 2015 and 800 years of Magna Carta: the past, present and future for professional legal services

 With the recent changes in the provision of legal advice, cuts in funding and the increasing complexity of citizens’ interaction with the law, the ability to obtain access to justice remains as relevant to day as it was when the Barons gathered at Runnymede.”

-But what relevance does Magna Carta have to law firm management today?
+Relevance of Magna Carta to law firm management today

 These changes to the old funding models on which law practices relied have affected the way law firms are run, at the same time as a global recession has created a very price-sensitive market.
 Clients, both individual and corporate, now demand increased value for money, increased transparency (especially with regard to the process and costings for managing their cases) as well as new ways to interact with legal firms and maintain control of case progress.